pietrop/pietrop.github.io/_posts/ttqf/2017-11-16-ffmpeg-electron.md

 I did something equivalent for my version of [`ffprobe-static`](https://github.com/pietrop/ffprobe-static).

-However [what’s missing is the logic for the support for linux binary in the index.js file](https://github.com/pietrop/ffmpeg-static/blob/master/index.js) even tho [the the binaries for linux are in the repository](https://github.com/pietrop/ffmpeg-static/tree/master/bin/linux).
-Pull request welcome, should you have a use case where support for linux is needed and want to contribute to this.
+However [what’s missing is the logic for the support for Linux binary in the index.js file](https://github.com/pietrop/ffmpeg-static/blob/master/index.js) even tho [the binaries for Linux are in the repository](https://github.com/pietrop/ffmpeg-static/tree/master/bin/linux).
+Pull request welcome, should you have a use case where support for Linux is needed and want to contribute to this.

 ### Requiring the path